knotsanimation/kloch/doc/source/index.rst

 The profile system includes:

-- profile inheritance
+- profile inheritance (a profile specify it merge on top of another profile)
 - token system to determine merging rules during inheritance
 - arbitrary profile locations definition through API and environment variable.
-- potential support for multiple package manager at once
+- potential (not-tested) support for multiple package manager at once

 Contents